 Check the room temperature.
-Most sleep better in a cooler room (between 16-21C), which is also the ideal temperature for safer sleep.
+Most sleep better in a cooler room (between 16-21C), the ideal temperature for safer sleep.

-The room is likely coldest at 4 a.m., so an extra layer may be needed by that time.
+The room is likely coldest at 4 am.
+Sometimes, an extra layer may be needed at that time.

 If the room is too hot or too cold, make some adjustments to ensure your baby or toddler is comfortable and not waking up because he’s too hot or too cold.